ZhiyuanLck/smart-pairs/README.md

 **`enter.before_hook`**: hook function which is called before smart enter is triggered.

 **`enter.after_hook`**: hook function which is called after smart enter is triggered.

+**`enter.indent`**: indent table, when smart enter is enabled, extra indent will be added according the value of this option.

 **`delete.enable_mapping`**: boolean or function, map `<bs>` to enable smart deletion, if set to `false`, `<bs>` will not be mapped, default `true`.